tassoneroberto/battleship/README.md

 https://en.wikipedia.org/wiki/Battleship_(game)

 This is one of my first projects.
-I realised it to learn coding in Java.
+I realised it to learn the basics of Java.

 ## Installation